ALEX BROD.

 A fresh capital raise pays for a marketing team and new campaigns.
 Traffic and signups spike, creating the illusion of traction.

-Good marketing aimed at the wrong audience simply funds your churn rate.
-Incompatible users arrive, half-solve their problem, and abandon the software.
-The team interprets this as a product failure and codes more features to plug the perceived gaps.
+The team interprets the churn as a product failure and codes more features to plug the perceived gaps.
 The menu grows.
 The positioning blurs further.
+The team assumes the product lacks utility, ignoring the reality that they attracted the wrong audience entirely.

 The Pain is the New Grind